aces/Loris/README.Mac.md

 ```

 ## 1.4 Install [Homebrew](https://brew.sh)
-Visit the official website of Homebrew and install by running their installer script in your terminal.
+Visit the Homebrew official website and run their installer script in your terminal to install it.

 ## 1.5 Install Apache (a.k.a httpd)
 The following commands will install Apache and launch it as a service on startup: